PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: Evaluation

 \subsection{Qualitative Analysis Against Baselines}

-Figure~\ref{fig:qualitative} provides a qualitative comparison on a safety-critical intersection scenario where the ego vehicle has to make a left-turn to a congested lane while avoiding two oncoming vehicles.
-In this scenario, due to the oncoming traffic and high congestion, the ideal maneuver is to yield and slowly make a left-turn when available.
+Figure~\ref{fig:qualitative} provides a qualitative comparison on a safety-critical intersection scenario where the ego vehicle has to make a left turn into a congested lane while avoiding two oncoming vehicles.
+In this scenario, due to the oncoming traffic and high congestion, the ideal maneuver is to yield and slowly make a left turn when available.

 As shown in Fig. \ref{fig:qualitative}(a), vanilla DiffusionPlanner~\cite{zheng2025diffusionplanner}, trained to predict the most likely trajectory based on its training data, produces a natural and smooth left-turn trajectory.
-However, without a safety certificate, it fails to avoid a collision with the latter on-coming vehicle.
+However, without a safety certificate, it fails to avoid a collision with the oncoming vehicle.
 Similarly, Classifier Guidance~\cite{zheng2025diffusionplanner} (via distance energy-based classifier), as shown in Fig. \ref{fig:qualitative}(b), also produces a smooth, high-quality trajectory but without the safety certificate, it also fails to avoid collision.
-On the other hand, SafeDiffuser, as shown in Fig. \ref{fig:qualitative}(c), provides a safety certificate but without the dynamic feasibility, it produces a physical meaningless trajectory as the denoising process was interfered by CBF constraint on the diffusion time.
-Relaxed-Safe Diffuser variant was incorporated to tackle this problem, however, it is not foolproof and still resulted in physically infeasible trajectory.
+On the other hand, SafeDiffuser, as shown in Fig. \ref{fig:qualitative}(c), provides a safety certificate but without the dynamic feasibility, it produces a physically meaningless trajectory as the denoising process was interfered by CBF constraint on the diffusion time.
+The Relaxed-Safe Diffuser variant was introduced to tackle this problem; however, it is not foolproof and still produces a physically infeasible trajectory.
 MPC-CBF, as shown in Fig. \ref{fig:qualitative}(d), provides both safety certificate and dynamic feasibility through CBF and model dynamics constraints.
-Yet, as it is geometrically unconstrained, it ignores the intended behavior of the diffusion planner and swerves into the on-coming lane which is highly undesirable.
-In contrast to these baseline methods, PC-Diffuser, as shown in Fig. \ref{fig:qualitative}(e), simultaneously satisfies safety, dynamic feasibility, and path-consistency, and yields to the oncoming traffic before initializing a left-turn while remaining lane-consistent.
+Yet, as it is geometrically unconstrained, it ignores the intended behavior of the diffusion planner and swerves into the oncoming lane, which is highly undesirable.
+In contrast to these baseline methods, PC-Diffuser, as shown in Fig. \ref{fig:qualitative}(e), simultaneously satisfies safety, dynamic feasibility, and path-consistency, and yields to the oncoming traffic before initiating a left turn while remaining lane-consistent.

 The qualitative failure analysis of the baseline methods and the safe maneuver of PC-Diffuser at the safety-critical intersection demonstrates the importance of jointly enforcing safety, dynamic feasibility, and path-consistency, supporting H1.